Doctor Zhivago (1965) from Tuna and Johnny Web (Uncle Scoopy)

 • some other small features

-To be fair, Doctor Zhivago probably should have won the Best Picture Oscar in what was one of the worst years in history.
-The Sound of Music won, and the other nominees were Ship of Fools, A Thousand Clowns, and Darling.
-Nothing on that list jumps out as a better picture than Zhivago.
+To be fair, I suppose Doctor Zhivago probably should have won the Best Picture Oscar in what was one of the worst years in history.
+It was a better film than The Sound of Music, which won.
+(Oh, the humanity!)
+The other nominees were Ship of Fools, A Thousand Clowns, and Darling, which starred Julie Christie (again).
+Nothing on that list jumps out as a better picture than Zhivago, which could at least cite magnificent visuals as a claim to the throne.

 The Critics Vote